 Have a passion for your community?

-Historic Bethlehem Museums & Sites is seeking a Visitor Services Associate for the Historic Bethlehem Visitor Center and Museum Store in Historic Downtown Bethlehem, PA.
+Historic Bethlehem Museums & Sites is seeking a Museum Store Retail Associate for the Historic Bethlehem Visitor Center and Museum Store in Historic Downtown Bethlehem, PA.
 The organization cares for 20 historic sites, including two National Historic Landmarks, and provides public offerings through walking and custom tours year-round.
 Historic Moravian Bethlehem has been designated as a National Historic Landmark District and been placed on the US Tentative List for eventual nomination to the UNESCO World Heritage List.

 This position is responsible for increasing visitor awareness of the National Historic Landmark District including the museums and sites, local events, and local businesses.
 This position requires sales appitude and focuses on selling HBMS museum/tour admission, along with special events and merchandise.
 The successful candidate is independent, outgoing, and comfortable working with the general public.
 Through friendly and energetic interaction, the successful candidate will increase revenue which supports Historic Bethlehem Museums & Sites.